About the Centre For Ageing Better

 At December 2013 the Centre existed in name only.
 However, there has already been considerable progress:

-- Lord Filkin has been confirmed as Chair (See the Fund’s press release) and the seven non-executive Directors* have been appointed and are in post (See Board biographies);
+- Lord Filkin has been confirmed as Chair (See the Fund’s press release) and the first seven Trustees have been appointed and are in post (See Board biographies);

-- A development grant has been awarded by the Fund to establish an office, appoint temporary staff and develop the business case;
+- A development grant has been awarded by the Fund to appoint an interim team and establish an interim office, which is being hosted at Nesta.
+We are working on our development plan submission to the Fund.

-- A consultation paper has been developed which shares the Board’s early thinking about the future role of the Centre and potential areas for investment and has been circulated to over 150 organisations with interest, expertise and influence in improving later life (See Consultation Paper);
+- A consultation paper shared the Board’s early thinking about the future role of the Centre and potential areas for investment and has been circulated to over 150 organisations with interest, expertise and influence in improving later life (See Consultation Paper):

-The business case will be the basis of our application to the Fund in July 2014 for approval and release of the endowment.
-If all goes well, this will be awarded in September 2014.
+The business case will be the basis of our application to the Fund for approval and release of the endowment.
+If all goes well, the Centre will launch in 2015.